Jay Jay the Jet Plane: Early episodes using physical models (as "Pilot Series")

-CGI and live-action-based episodes
+3D and live-action-based episodes

-On November 2, 1998, the hybrid CGI-animated/live-action series premiered on TLC as part of the Ready Set Learn! block.
-The show used a handful of animation techniques; CGI was used for the vehicles, the humans are live actors filmed in front of a green screen, the backgrounds are live model sets, and the CGI characters were animated with facial motion capture and joysticks.
+On November 2, 1998, the hybrid 3D-animated/live-action series premiered on TLC as part of the Ready Set Learn! block.
+The show used a handful of animation techniques; 3D was used for the vehicles, the humans are live actors filmed in front of a green screen, the backgrounds are live model sets, and the 3D characters were animated with facial performance capture and joysticks.
 Voice actress Mary Kay Bergman provided the original voice of Jay Jay, Savannah, and Revvin' Evan.
 After her death, she was replaced by Debi Derryberry and Donna Cherry.

 In 2005, new episodes were produced featuring additional characters, including the red Latina monoplane Lina.
 Each episode begins with a Jay Jay's Mysteries segment in which Jay Jay and Lina explore things that might be mysteries to the intended age group, such as how planes fly, and how the five senses are used.
 The "Mysteries" segment is followed by a story that comes from the third season episodes of the series, so in effect, the new season's repackages previously broadcast content on two subchannel networks Qubo and Smile, which were both shut down (as mentioned above).